I am a Principal Researcher Economist in Microsoft Research's Economics and Computation group.

 I am interested in a broad range of topics in applied theory.
 I have worked on projects in health economics, matching theory, public finance, and industrial organization.
-Recently I have been working with teams across Microsoft doing research on working from home.
+Recently I have been working with teams across Microsoft as part of the New Future of Work initiative.
+We started researching remote and hybrid work and have recently pivoted to studying how large language models are changing work practices.

-Prior to joining Microsoft in 2018, I was a postdoc at the Becker Friedman Institute and the Department of Economics at the University of Chicago.
+Before joining the Economics and Computation group, I was part of Microsoft's Office of the Chief Economist from 2018 to 2022.
+Prior to that, I was a postdoc at the Becker Friedman Institute and the Department of Economics at the University of Chicago.
 I received my PhD from the Harvard University Economics Department in May, 2015.
 While there I was an affiliate of the Institute for Quantitative Social Science and the John M. Olin Center for Law, Economics, and Business.

 I graduated with honors in economics from the University of Chicago in 2008.
 During summer 2010, I worked at the Federal Trade Commission, in the Bureau of Economic Research.
 In 2012-2013 I visited the University of Chicago as a pre-doctoral scholar at the Becker Friedman Institute.